yoctoproject/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 You can also push a change upstream and request a maintainer to pull the change into the component's upstream repository.
 You do this by pushing to a contribution repository that is upstream.
-See the ":ref:`gs-git-workflows-and-the-yocto-project`" section in the Yocto Project Overview and Concepts Manual for additional concepts on working in the Yocto Project development environment.
+See the ":ref:`overview-manual/overview-manual-development-environment:git workflows and the yocto project`" section in the Yocto Project Overview and Concepts Manual for additional concepts on working in the Yocto Project development environment.